 How do I apply for registration?

-You are able to login and commence your application, then save you details while you collate the information that is required.
+You are able to login and commence your application, then save your details while you collate the information that is required.
 Your application will not be processed until you have paid the required fees.

-The following is a list of the documents that are required
+The following is a list of the documents that are required for a registration application:

-Certified copies of two different forms of identity.
+Certified copies of two different forms of identity

 Consent form for New Zealand police vetting